Best 3D Printer Under 500 Dollars: A review of the CR-10S

 When Creality launched the CR-10 and hit a sweet spot with customers, many thought the perfect balance of good build quality and low price point couldn’t get any better than this.
 Then, the Chinese manufacturer rolled out an upgrade to its most popular printer in form of the CR-10S.
 It had the 3D printing community wondering what difference can an ‘S’ bring to an already seemingly perfect machine.
 Soon, the answer was out there for everyone to see.

-The CR-10S entered the market with a promise of an improved 3D printing experience at a marginally higher price point and almost instantly took over the reins of the gauntlet of online hype from its predecessor.
+The sub $500 CR-10S entered the market with a promise of an improved 3D printing experience at a marginally higher price point than the CR-10 and almost instantly took over the reins of the gauntlet of online hype from its predecessor.
 And as you work closely with this Creality offering, you realize that it is worth the hype.
 The Creality CR-10S enjoys an enviable reputation for being a great, affordable 3D printer and it has more than earned it.
 Let’s find out what makes it the best 3D printer under 500, in our opinion at least:

 A review of the CR-10S 3D Printer

 In fact, the makers claim you need only ‘ten minutes to install and test’ the CR-10S, which certainly seems like a lofty claim.
 Nonetheless, the CR-10S is a rapid machine to set up.
 Even if you are fairly new to the world of 3D printers, you can put together the CR-10S in 30-60 minutes, depending on your experience.
 It, basically, requires plugging in a few major components instead of actually building the printer from the ground up.
 The connectors given for joining the different components are top-grade and the bolts so smooth that you can actually tighten them by hand.
-The bottom line is – if you are a newbie, don’t let the term ‘DIY kit’ discourage you from exploring the CR-10S.
-It is one of the most user-friendly kits you can work with.
+The bottom line is – if you are a newbie in 3D printing, don’t let the term ‘DIY kit’ discourage you from exploring the CR-10S.
+It is one of the most user-friendly 3D printer kits you can work with.

 Upon finishing the setup process, you get a plastic extrusion 3D printer built on the Bowden extrusion technique.
 The CR-10S comprises a heated build area with a glass print surface cover, making it best-suited for PLA printing.
 It can also support printing with ABS filament fairly well.
 But the most stellar feature of the CR-10S is its huge size.
 The machine sports a basic build volume of 300x300x400 mm, and you can even order a model with a build volume going up to 400x400x400 mm or 500x500x500 mm.
 This is an extraordinary feat for which Creality deserves credit, as most other 3D printers in this price range top a build volume of nearly 200mm.